SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/19-chapter.md

 I take a deep breath, pushing down the lump in my throat.
 "We can't let this go on, Luca.
 We can't live like this.
 We need a plan.
 A real, solid plan.
 Not just reacting to whatever comes our way.
 We need to take control of the situation."
 I pause, looking into his eyes, trying to convey the urgency, the desperation, the absolute necessity of what I'm saying.
 "We need to do something, Luca.
 Before it's too late."
 I watch him, waiting for him to digest my words, hoping he understands the gravity of the situation.

 "I agree with you, Bella," Luca says.
 His eyes are serious, showing none of their usual light-heartedness.
 "Whoever's been in the cottage knows where we are, and that's a risk we can't take.
 We're no longer safe here."
 He pauses, his fingers tracing an absent-minded pattern on the back of my hand.
-The slight touch is reassuring.
-It's a reminder that we're in this together, no matter how dire the circumstances.
-"We might have gotten lucky this time," he continues, a grimace pulling at his features.
-"It seems they were looking for something, probably information.
+"We might have gotten lucky this time.
+It seems they were looking for something, probably information.
 They waited until we left, so they were probably watching the cottage.
 We wouldn't be having this conversation if they'd been ready for action.
 So, we still have some time to act, but we need to act now."
 He meets my eyes, his gaze firm and unwavering.
 "But first things first, Bella.
 We need to be honest with each other.
 No secrets, no holding back.
 If we survive this, we need to trust each other completely."

 I nod, heart pounding, knowing he's right.